ztyyLV/web-twain-docs/faq/how-to-test-if-your-scanner-supports-ICA-scanning-on-Mac-OS.md

   - Open the [demo page](https://demo.dynamsoft.com/dwt/online_demo_scan.aspx) on [macOS]({{site.getstarted}}platform.html#browsers-on-macos)

-  > If you haven't installed DWT, a dialog will show up for you to download and install it.
+  > If you haven't installed Dynamic Web TWAIN, a dialog will show up for you to download and install it.

   - Make sure the scanner driver shows up in the scanner list.